classicwuhao/qmaxuse/README.md

 # MaxUSE README

 ## 1. OVERVIEW
-MaxUSE is a tool that finds the set of achievable features and constraint constraints for inconsistent metamodels (UML class diagrams).
+MaxUSE is a tool that finds the set of achievable features and constraint conflicts for inconsistent metamodels (UML class diagrams).
 MaxUSE allows users to freely rank individual model features or use automatic ranking.
 MaxUSE integrates USE modelling tool with [Z3 SMT Solver](https://github.com/Z3Prover/z3).
 It currently uses [uran](https://github.com/classicwuhao/uran) as its solving engine to interact with Z3.

 ## 2. BUILD (UBUNTU 15.10/16.04)
 * To use the latest version of [Z3 SMT Solver](https://github.com/Z3Prover/z3) and follow the build instructions for Java section.